-A Financial Institution must execute a "Master Account Agreement" (in the form of Appendix 1 of this Circular) to open a Master Account.
-By opening or maintaining a Master Account, a Financial Institution agrees to be bound by all the provisions, as amended from time to time, of this Circular and of all other Federal Reserve Bank operating circulars, as amended from time to time, that cover services that it obtains from any Reserve Bank.
-Each Master Account Agreement is subject to approval by the Financial Institution's Administrative Reserve BankARB.
+A Financial Institution must execute a "Master Account Agreement" (in the form of Appendix 1) to open a Master Account.
+By opening or maintaining a Master Account, a Financial Institution agrees to be bound by all the provisions of this Circular and of all other Federal Reserve Bank operating circulars, as amended from time to time, that cover services that it obtains from any Reserve Bank.
+Each Master Account Agreement is subject to approval by the Financial Institution's ARB.

-2.7 CORRESPONDENT - RESPONDENT TRANSACTION, SETTLEMENT and AND SERVICE FEE RELATIONSHIPS
+2.7 CORRESPONDENT - RESPONDENT TRANSACTION, SETTLEMENT AND SERVICE FEE RELATIONSHIPS

 An Account Holder may agree to act as a Correspondent and allow its Master Account to be used to settle certain transactions and service fees for a Respondent.
-To establish a Correspondent - Respondent relationship, the Correspondent and the Respondent both must execute a "Transaction and Service Fee Settlement Authorization Form" (in the form of Appendix 2-of this Circular). -A separate Transaction and Service Fee Settlement Authorization Form is necessary for each Correspondent/Respondent relationship except that a Respondent will not be required to execute a new form where its named Correspondent chooses to settle to another Financial Institution's Master Account.9 Each executed Transaction and Service Fee Settlement Authorization Form is subject to approval by the ARB of the Correspondent and the ARB of the Respondent.
-Correspondent - Respondent relationships cannot be established for Fedwire[®] Funds Service and
+To establish a Correspondent - Respondent relationship, the Correspondent and the Respondent both must execute a "Transaction and Service Fee Settlement Authorization Form" (in the form of Appendix 2).
+A separate Transaction and Service Fee Settlement Authorization Form is necessary for each Correspondent/Respondent relationship except that a Respondent will not be required to execute a new form where its named Correspondent chooses to settle to another Financial Institution's Master Account.
+Each executed Transaction and Service Fee Settlement Authorization Form is subject to approval by the ARB of the Correspondent and the ARB of the Respondent.
+Correspondent - Respondent relationships cannot be established for Fedwire® Funds Service transactions, Fed Funds checks, and Custodial Inventory Program transactions, which must settle in a Financial Institution's own Master Account.
+10